SHFIRO/cloud-s4-sample-ext/README.md

 # S/4HANA Cloud extensions - Product ordering sample app
 This sample web application showcases an extension to an SAP S/4HANA Cloud system.
 It lists products (from the material master) for external users and allows to order them (i.e. a sales order is created in S/4HANA Cloud).

-> **NOTE:** This sample app is based on and explained in detail in the [1RW set-up instructions guide](https://rapid.sap.com/bp/#/browse/scopeitems/1RW).
+> **NOTE:** This sample app is based on and explained in detail in the [set-up instructions guide](https://help.sap.com/viewer/4316f97a90ff48948fb7f212ecabf964/SHIP/en-US).
 There, you will find more details on the end to end steps of the ordering scenario example, e.g.:
 > * Creation of a custom business object in SAP S/4HANA Cloud
 > * Connection setup of the SAP S/4HANA Cloud system and SAP Cloud Platform (via a communication arrangement)
 > * Adaption and deployment of the sample app